-- 4.5 As well as the consideration of the above design and construction issues, the sustainability statement in support of the application should also address how the proposals meet all other policies relating to sustainability throughout the plan, including: - biodiversity and ecology; - land, water, noise and air pollution; - transport, mobility and access; - health and well-being, including provision of open space; - culture, heritage and the quality of built form, including efficient use of land. - This policy also sets out requirements in relation to sustainable construction standards, carbon reduction and water efficiency.
+- 4.5 As well as the consideration of the above design and construction issues, the Sustainability Statement in support of the application should also address how the proposals meet all other policies relating to sustainability throughout the plan, including: - biodiversity and ecology; - land, water, noise and air pollution; - transport, mobility and access; - health and well-being, including provision of open space; - culture, heritage and the quality of built form, including efficient use of land. - 4.6 This policy also sets out requirements in relation to sustainable construction standards and carbon reduction for non-residential development and water efficiency for both residential and non-residential development.
 The achievement of national targets for the reduction of carbon emissions will require action across all sectors of energy use.
 Within Cambridge, this will involve balancing the overall increase in emissions associated with new development against the opportunities that these new developments offer for reducing carbon and greenhouse gas emissions, through measures such as improving energy efficiency and the provision of on-site renewable and low carbon energy generation.
-A high standard of construction in new development is therefore important if the United Kingdom is to meet its legally binding carbon reduction targets. - 4.7 Nationally described sustainable construction standards have been developed for new homes (the Code for Sustainable Homes, CfSH) and new non-residential buildings (the BRE Environmental Assessment Method, BREEAM).
-Alongside these standards sits the Government's zero carbon
+A high standard of construction in new development is therefore important if the United Kingdom is to meet its legally binding carbon reduction targets. - 4.7 Nationally described sustainable construction standards have been developed for new non-residential buildings (the BRE Environmental Assessment Method, BREEAM).

-&lt;sup>12 The Climate Change Act 2008 contains a statutory target of securing a reduction in carbon dioxide levels of 80% below 1990 levels by 2050, with an interim target of 34% reduction by 2020
+&lt;sup>15 The Climate Change Act 2008 contains a statutory target of securing a reduction in carbon dioxide levels of 80% below 1990 levels by 2050, with an interim target of 34% reduction by 2020

-- policy agenda, which requires all new homes to be zero carbon by 2016, and all non-residential buildings to be zero carbon by 2019, with public buildings leading the way in 2018. - 4.8 There are many approaches that can be taken to meeting the construction standards required by this policy, including construction methods such as Passivhaus Standard.
+- 4.8 There are many approaches that can be taken to meeting the construction standards required by this policy.
 The Council will be supportive of innovative approaches to meeting and exceeding the standards set out in the policy.
-Where other construction standards are proposed for new developments, for example Leadership in Energy and Environmental Design (LEED), these will be supported, provided that it can be demonstrated that they are broadly in line with the standards set out above, particularly in relation to carbon reduction and water efficiency. - 4.9 It may be possible in some areas for development to exceed the policy requirements set out above.
-For example, developments located within the strategic district heating area may be able to achieve higher levels of carbon reduction than set out in policy, which in turn could lead to higher construction standards being achievable.
-In order to maximise opportunities to exceed minimum policy requirements, developers will be encouraged to engage with the Council from an early stage through pre-application discussions.
-The policy will also be reviewed periodically so that it can be updated to reflect any significant changes to construction standards. - 4.10 Where redevelopment/refurbishment of existing buildings is proposed, the development of bespoke assessment methodologies to assess the environmental impact of the proposals for submission with the planning application will be supported.
+While there are no nationally described standards for residential development, the Council will be supportive of schemes that seek to utilise standards such as the BRE's Home Quality Mark, the Passivhaus Standard or Leadership in Energy and Environmental Design (LEED).
+The development of bespoke standards for new housing and non-residential development would also be supported. - 4.9 It may be possible in some areas for development to exceed the policy requirements set out above.
+For example, developments located within the strategic district heating area may be able to achieve higher levels of carbon reduction than set out in policy.
+In order to maximise opportunities to exceed minimum policy requirements, developers will be encouraged to engage with the Council from an early stage through preapplication discussions.
+The policy will also be reviewed periodically so that it can be updated to reflect any significant changes to construction standards and the national technical standards.